-The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to November 24, 2021, the date that the financial statements were issued.
-Based on this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements, except as noted in Note 5.
+The Company evaluated subsequent events and transactions that occurred after the balance sheet date up to December 16, 2021, the date that the financial statements were issued.
+Based on this review, the Company did not identify any subsequent events that would have required adjustment or disclosure in the financial statements, except as noted in Note 5 and below.

 On November 21, 2021, the Sponsor surrendered 2,966,667 founder shares for cancellation for nominal consideration.
-Pala and Roth have committed to purchase 2,666,667 and 300,000 founder shares, respectively, in a private placement that will close simultaneously with the closing of the Proposed Public Offering.